rubino25/RatOS/site/docs/configuration/adaptive-meshing.md

 ## Prime blob x-margin

-By default the primeblob has a x-margin of 5mm from the edge.
-This value can be changed by overriding it the variable in your printer.cfg.
+By default the primeblob has a x-margin of 5 mm from the edge.
+This value can be changed by overriding it in the printer.cfg.
 ```
 [gcode_macro PRIME_BLOB]
 variable_x_offset: 5   # the prime blob x-margin